 Ecological Alliance sent notice to Kroger and the Attorney General of California back on June 18th, 2021, again in July 12, and October 25th, 2021.
 Identical letters were sent to every state Attorney General in the United States and also to cities larger than 750,000 in California.
 All agencies failed to do anything so they are now seeking preliminary and permanent injunctive relief to compel Kroger to take action and provide a warning to consumers under Prop.
 65 laws.

 Below is a list of the products that according to the lawsuit had lead over the limits of Prop.
 65 in California.
 Simple Truth products may not have artificial preservatives, artificial colors, synthetic preservatives, artificial ingredients, or artificial additives, but they did find lead, which trumps all of that.
-Organic salads, chips, dairy, yogurt, eggs, chicken, quinoa, sodas, and other quality foods may have a certification from third-party agencies, but no certification provides protections from all issues arising from the food supply in this marketplace.
-Here are the organic items found with high levels of lead we recommend you avoid.
+Organic salads, chips, dairy, yogurt, eggs, chicken, quinoa, sodas, and other quality foods may have a certification from third-party agencies, but no certification provides protection from all issues arising from the food supply in this marketplace.
+Here are the organic items found with high levels of lead we recommend you avoid inside grocery chains.

 - Simple Truth Organic Diced Peaches & Pears (11.7 micrograms lead, over 22 times greater than the allowable amount)